DoTheEvo/2019-bginfo/README.md

 * a file called `bginfo_update_NOW.lnk` can be placed anywhere to run the bginfo scheduled task at demand
 * editing scheduled task and running it as group "users" will run it for all
 * to get network info from only active network interfaces custom wmi queries are used for dhcp, dns, mac address, type.
-For ip address a vbs script `active_ip4.vbs` is used and needs to be in the same folder as the `bginfo_preset.bgi`
+For ip address a vbs script `active_ip4.vbs` is used
+* file `bginfo_preset_clean.bgi` is without custom stuff, will show inactive info

 ![bginfo](https://i.imgur.com/YN9VQPI.png)